torbsd/torbsd.github.io/support-us.md

 * we want our relay guides to be production ready, and translated to languages beyond English, particularly into those common in countries with low relay counts

-* we want to port more PETs applications to the BSDs, and to facilitate others to join the efforts
+* we want to port more PETs applications to the BSDs, and to facilitate others to join the efforts, particularly with significant ports like obfsproxy missing from OpenBSD

 * most vitally, we want to enlist more BSD developers into __TDP's__ efforts, which has already begun